mustakrakishe/kztv/README.md

     - to delete exising device.

 ## What's new
+### 1.0.12
+- CSA - Devices: Fixed bug when a device edit form returned a wrong device.

 ### 1.0.11
 - CSA - Devices:
     - page icon is replaced with company logo;